tango-controls-hdbpp/meeting-minutes/2020-04-15/Minutes.md

 - ESRF deployed TimescaleDB on 3 nodes (1 master, 2 replicas), using Patroni.
 - The disk usage is currently about 800 GB on each node (the system is up since July 2019 but the ESRF was in a long shutdown until december 2019).
-Stuart said that the best would be to use nodes with 8TB SSDs in the future.
+Stuart said that the best would be to use nodes with 8 TB SSDs in the future.
 - Aggregations are in operation.
 This is for all attributes and this is kept for 12 months maximum.
 A backup procedure will have to be implemented in order to eventually backup the result of these aggregations before this 12 months expiration.